sous-chefs/rsyslog/README.md

 * `node['rsyslog']['tls_key_file']` - Path to TLS key file.
 Required for server, optional for clients.
 * `node['rsyslog']['tls_auth_mode']` - Value for `$InputTCPServerStreamDriverAuthMode`/`$ActionSendStreamDriverAuthMode`, determines whether client certs are validated.
 Defaults to `anon` (no validation).
 * `node['rsyslog']['use_local_ipv4']` - Whether or not to make use the remote local IPv4 address on cloud systems when searching for servers (where available).
 Default is 'false'.
+* `node['rsyslog']['additional_directives']` - Hash of additional directives and their values to place in the main rsyslog config file

 Recipes
 -------